 Sand on Whyte is an annual event in the summer in Old Strathcona.
 A number of organizations, including the Government of Canada, sponsored the event.
-This year’s theme is the history of Old Strathcona.
+The theme in 2017 was the history of Old Strathcona.
 Of the five sand sculptures highlighting the historical figures in the region, only one is a woman.
 It is time to start showing off all the women who have built our communities!

 Here are some examples of public visual representation in Edmonton, Alberta that are predominantly male and/or where females are depicted in stereotypical/traditional roles (like as mothers).